Bansaidnes/ThemeMaker/README.md

 # ThemeMaker
- A garbage winforms app i made last year to put a custom bg into a discord theme.
+ A winforms app i made to put a custom background into a discord theme.